Podiatrist near Forest Glen

 2. Diagnosis

-Once we have completed our assessment, we use this information to offer a diagnosis.
-Additional x-rays, ultrasound or MRI may be required to clarify your condition.
+After completing the assessment, we use the gathered information to provide a diagnosis.
+Further x-rays, ultrasound, or MRI may be necessary to clarify your condition.

 3. Treatment

-Podiatry is a dedicated medical field aimed at the evaluation, diagnosis, and treatment of conditions impacting the feet and lower limbs.
-While it mainly addresses foot concerns, podiatry also involves the lower legs, with its advantages potentially influencing overall well-being from head to toe.
+Podiatry is a specific area of medicine concentrating on the evaluation, diagnosis, and treatment of disorders affecting the feet and lower limbs.
+Though it primarily focuses on foot problems, podiatry also includes the lower legs, potentially benefiting overall well-being from head to toe.

 Posture And Biomechanics